 EC 21003 MACROECONOMICS - This course is a study of how economic systems operate, with much stress placed on money, banking, and national income.
 Designed to increase awareness of economic problems and encourage the student to analyze alternative solutions.
 Resource allocation in International Trade will be investigated.
-Prerequisite: Grade "C" or better in Mathematics for Business and Technical Programs or College Algebra.
+Prerequisite: Grade "C" or better in MA 14043 College Algebra.

 EC 21013 MICROECONOMICS - This course is a study of how market participants interact to allocate scarce resources to the production of goods and services.
 Particular stress is placed on production cost and revenue and how these factors determine the firm's output.
 Market conduct, the economics of human resources and social problems, and alternate economic systems will be investigated.
-Prerequisite: Grade "C" or better in Mathematics for Business and Technical Programs or College Algebra.
+Prerequisite: Grade "C" or better in MA 14043 College Algebra.